Stability and Service vs Costs

 How do you provide an exceptional solution and service, that is stable, yet keep costs down?

 The simple answer is, you can’t!
 The two just do not go hand in hand.
-Ask any experienced IT professional to guarantee 100% up-time on a shoestring budget, and they simply won’t be able to do it.
-Ask a developer or support desk to provide a great product and low case closure times with limited resources, and, again, it’s simply not possible.
+Ask any experienced IT professional to guarantee 100% up-time on a shoestring budget, and they simply will not be able to do it.
+Ask a developer or support desk to provide a great product and low case closure times with limited resources, and, again, it is simply not possible.

-If its too good to be true, it often is!
+If something seems too good to be true, it probably is too good to be true.

 A large enterprise client once told us that our service was too cheap.
 They didn’t believe we could provide what we said we could, at the price point we sell at.
 It was shocking to hear, but they understood the true cost of providing these services and solutions, because they had to as well.